Configuration#

 no

 Monitoring system implementation.
-One of: storage or rabbitmq.
+Options: storage or rabbitmq.

 lithops